 Charging minifigs prefer to lead with a weapon rather than absorb the

 collision with their own bodies.
 Defending targets have a similar preference

 for bracing against a Charge with weapons of their own, and preferably

 longer ones than the attackers are Charging with.

-Not all Close Combat Weapons are appropriate for a Charge.
+Not all Close Combat Weapons are appropriate for a Charging Weapon Attack.
 A Charging Weapon must be Heavy or Two-Handed and designed for spear-like thrusts.
 Lances,

 battering rams, and rifle-mounted bayonets all make good Charging

 weapons.
 Baseball bats, pickaxes, and swords (even pointy swords)